Super Dave - sharing Lessons from NO GI Worlds and preparing for Pan 2026

 This is about our community supporting one of our own.
 When practitioners like Dave get the chance to compete at Worlds, they carry the lessons, the spirit, and the values of everyone who's ever tied on a belt.
 They prove that dedication and technique can take you to the highest levels of the sport.

-His training environment in Manhattan puts him directly in the crucible—rolling with world-class black belts, learning from champions, and preparing his body and mind for the intensity of international competition.
+Dave represents the heart of our community: the athlete who shows up day after day, refining technique, pushing through exhaustion, and constantly evolving their game.
+His training environment in Manhattan puts him directly in the crucible—rolling with world-class black belts, learning from champions, and preparing his body and mind for the intensity of international competition..

 Graciele Del Fava